The best anti-spyware and anti-malware

 BitDefender Antivirus Free Edition is the strong, silent type.
 This anti-spyware and anti-malware tool doesn't even ask questions when you install it.
 What it does instead is use a range of tactics to identify bad things.
 It has B-Have, which looks for apps behaving badly; link scanning to identify cons; proactive malware and spyware scanning that can detect threats nobody has encountered before; and boot scanning every time you start your PC.

 Ad-free, nag-free and hassle-free, it's a great product that runs quickly and silently while you get on with something more interesting.

-Cloud-based security that takes the pressure off your PC
+Cloud-based protection from malware and spyware that takes the pressure off your PC's processor

 We're big fans of Panda's security products, and Panda Free Antivirus is smarter than ever before.
 It's cloud-based, with all the heavy lifting happening on Panda's servers - so the load on your PC is lessened considerably.